holochain/docs-pages/src/pages/glossary.md

 #### Microservice

 An application architecture pattern that encourages small, single-purpose [back end](#back-end) services.
 Holochain [DNAs](#dna) can be seen as microservices that combine to form a fully featured [hApp](#holochain-application-happ).

+#### M-of-N signing

+An extension to [countersigning](#countersigning), in which a number of optional witnesses are also involved as [counterparties](#counterparty) signing the session, a majority of which must sign in order for the session to complete.
+One optional witness must also be nominated as the session's [enzyme](#enzyme).

 #### Mutual sovereignty